Internet

 While incognito browsing can be useful for protecting your privacy on a shared device, it is not a reliable way to protect your online activity from being monitored by your ISP or other third parties.
 A VPN is a more comprehensive tool for protecting your online privacy and security and can be particularly useful if you frequently use public Wi-Fi networks or need to access sensitive information while traveling.

-That being said, it’s important to keep in mind that even with a VPN, there is no guarantee of complete anonymity or protection from all online threats.
+Keep in mind that no matter how good your VPN is, it won’t be able to shield you from every online threat or ensure ultimate anonymity.
 It’s important to choose a reputable VPN provider and to follow best practices for online security, such as using strong passwords, keeping your software and security tools up to date, and avoiding suspicious or untrusted websites.

-In this brief article, we have provided you with a brief introduction to the built-in feature of modern internet browsers through which you can go private.
+In this brief article, we have provided you with a brief introduction to the built-in feature of modern internet browsers through which you can go private via incognito mode.
 In detail, we highlighted its advantages, how to activate it in different browsers, and most importantly the difference between a VPN and private browsing.
 Both these provide varying protection levels of security and privacy and it is important to choose one that best fits your needs.